johninfra/johninfra/README.md

 # John Tyler
 ### IT Support Specialist | System Administration | Cybersecurity

-CompTIA A+ Certified IT professional with an AS in Computer Information Systems.
-Experienced in configuring enterprise-grade virtualized environments, automating user management, and resolving complex technical workflows.
-Utilizes advanced AI prompting techniques to accelerate system scripting, log analysis, and incident documentation.
+CompTIA A+ certified IT professional with an A.S. in Computer Information Systems and a growing portfolio of hands-on IT infrastructure and cybersecurity projects.
+Experienced with Active Directory, Windows Server, Microsoft 365, VMware, PowerShell, networking, SIEM platforms, and security monitoring.
+Designs and manages enterprise-style lab environments to strengthen skills in systems administration, automation, incident response, and security operations.
+Committed to continuous learning and building practical solutions that improve reliability, security, and operational efficiency.

 [🛠️ View my Hands-On Lab Portfolio](https://github.com/johninfra/it-support-and-cybersecurity-labs)